I'm Honey!

 1. Emergency Contacts

 When something unanticipated occurs, having an emergency contacts list is vital for you and anyone around you.
-One of the first things to do in a crisis is check who to call, and when you are in a panic, it can be hard to think clearly.
+One of the first things to do in a crisis is to write your emergency contacts list, so you know exactly who to call, even when you are in a panic and it can be hard to think clearly.
 By writing down in a booklet, notepad, or in your phone emergency contacts, you are skipping unnecessary fretting for you or somebody who needs to help you.
+Having this information written down ensures that any person, even someone unfamiliar with your situation, can assist effectively in an emergency.

 2. Meeting Spot

-Sometimes tragedy strikes within the household, and you always need to be prepared if something of the sort were to happen.
+Sometimes tragedy strikes within the household, and you always need to be prepared if something of the sort were to happen—this is especially important for families.
 Whether someone left the stove on and caused a fire or a flash flood comes about, have a designated meeting spot for everyone to go to.
-Whether it is a neighbors house or a tree outside the house, you can practice leaving for whoever is in the household at the time.
+Whether it is a neighbor’s house or a tree outside the house, you can practice leaving for whoever is in the household at the time.
+In case of an emergency, everyone should go to the meeting spot immediately to ensure everyone’s safety.
 If you have long term guests or other family members coming and going, it is essential to let them know!

 3. Insurance

 As much as a pain it is to look into, research, and purchase, insurance is necessary.
 You never know the unexpected health problems, accidents, or other events when you may have to fall back on it.
-There are many different coverages and costs for various purposes that may fit you best.
-Life insurance is an extremely vital one, especially as you get older, health insurance, house insurance, etc. At the time, it may seem insignificant, but if anything were ever to happen, you would be happy not to stress about money.
+There are many different coverages, each with varying costs and benefits, for various purposes that may fit you best.
+Life insurance is an extremely vital one, especially as you get older, health insurance, house insurance, etc. When choosing policies, it’s important to evaluate your personal risk to ensure you are adequately protected.
+At the time, it may seem insignificant, but if anything were ever to happen, you would be happy not to stress about money.
 Your family, friends, and health should be the primary concern!
+Consulting with professionals from the insurance department or related fields can help you make informed decisions.

 4. Create an Emergency Fund

 Money is such an unpredictable variable in life.
 You never want to worry about it or be the determining issue in your daily life.
+Saving for a rainy day is a key part of being prepared.
 If you are used to using money freely and do not think twice about it, I would take a step back and evaluate what really is significant at the time.
 Do not stop buying everything you enjoy but be more mindful of your spending if something were to happen and you would need it.
+After evaluating your finances, determine which expenses are essential and which are unexpected so you can plan accordingly.

 5. Have Hobbies